 Prior to CEU, Bernadett worked for 10 years to build strong community organizations, drawn to a vision of participatory civil society.
 She is the co-editor of the book titled "The Society of Power or the Power of Society?
 The Basics of Community Organizing," a compilation of studies of American academics.
 Her goal is to link the worlds of social movements and academia in a way that is fruitful for all.

 Bernadett holds a degree in Cultural Anthropology from the University of Miskolc, and in Public Policy from the Central European University (CEU).
 Currently, she is pursuing a PhD in Public Policy in CEU's Doctoral School of Political Science, Public Policy and International Relations.
 She was the winner of CEU's 1st-year PhD award for 2019/2020.
 Previously, she worked with Amnesty International and Minority Rights Group International, and helped design and build a community organizing program in Hungary with the Civil College Foundation.
 She is the co-founder of The City Is For All, a multi-class alliance of house poor, where she organized for housing rights.

-She draws on this significant field experience in her research on the policy impact of social movements.
-She is currently conducting the social network analysis of the Hungarian housing movement between 1989-2020 in a broader comparative context.
+She draws on this significant field experience in her research on the policy impact of social movements, in particular, the disability and the housing movements.
+She is currently conducting a social network analysis of the Hungarian housing movement between 1989-2020 in a broader comparative context.
 Her goal is to become a researcher who can provide answers for civil society organizations, social movements and donors working in an authoritarian environment.

 Bernadett has 9 years of training experience and also received training in pedagogy.
 She is currently co-leading a participatory action research with The School of Public Life on to what extent civic organizations could use Covid-19 as a political opportunity.